 Learning how to measure brand awareness is a crucial skill in marketing.
-You want to know how many consumers in your target demographic are aware of your brand.
+It is important to know how many consumers in your target demographic are aware of your brand.
 Additionally, you want to make sure that you understand and can properly analyze brand awareness metrics.
 This will help you determine what needs to be done to increase your brand awareness in the future.
+It will also assist you to craft your content marketing campaign to make sure your target audience is talking about your brand.
 This article will introduce you to eight different ways of measuring brand awareness.

 1 – Utilize Google Search Console

 When researching how to measure brand awareness, you will likely come across the Google Search Console.
 The Google Search Console is a useful tool when you are looking for the success of a branding campaign you have recently launched.
 The Google Search Console can show you how many impressions your branding campaign received.
 Impressions represent the total number of consumers that saw your branding campaign.

 This is really important if you are looking to analyze your click-through rate.
 Your click-through rate is the percentage of consumers that saw your branding campaign and consequently interacted with it.
 The click-through rate is an important brand awareness metric because it can give you some insight into the success of your branding campaign.
 Google Search Console can also recommend a cost-per-thousand impressions campaign based on the results you receive from your initial campaign.
 If you are interested in creating a campaign with Google, this is a great way to get a ballpark on what the cost will be.

 2 – Study the Direct Growth of Your Website Receives